Love Buzz: Legacy

 In 2004, the original song was sampled in The Prodigy's song the "Phoenix", on the album Always Outnumbered, Never Outgunned.

 In 2012, a Dutch episode of Classic Recordings about Shocking Blue's album At Home featured a rare interview with guitar player Robbie van Leeuwen and clips of Nirvana's live performance of the song at the Paradiso, Amsterdam.
 Shocking Blue bassist Klaasje van der Wal was proud of the fact that Nirvana bassist Krist Novoselic once called him a bass god in a blog, while it was said that Van Leeuwen was informed about the Nirvana cover during a visit to Hilversum in the Netherlands.
 Apparently, he had listened to Bleach in a shop, returned it to his friend without having purchased the album and explained that he did not buy it because he thought the cover was inferior.

 As the "Love Buzz" single was released in November 1988, Nirvana were announced in their first year of eligibility as being part of the 2014 class of inductees into the Rock and Roll Hall of Fame on 17 December 2013.
 In 2017, to mark what would have been Kurt Cobain's 50th birthday, the Phonographic Performance Limited released a list of the top twenty most played Nirvana songs on the TV and radio in the UK in which "Love Buzz" was ranked at number fourteen.

 In February, 2021, it was reported that a Nirvana "Love Buzz" single that sold for $3,998.99 was the 99th most expensive item ever sold on the Discogs website.
 In August, 2021, Nirvana's "Love Buzz" topped Ultimate Guitar's list of the Top 10 Grunge Covers that Beat the Originals.
 In December 2022, a "Love Buzz" single sold at auction for £2,600 in the United Kingdom.

-In April 2025, Nirvana's version of Love Buzz was featured on season 2 episode 1 of the HBO series The Last of Us.
+In April 2025, Nirvana's version was featured on season 2 episode 1 of the HBO series The Last of Us.

+In 2026, the season finale of Elle had the band of the character Liz playing "Love Buzz", which she notes as "the cover of a cover" given she was specifically trying to replicate Nirvana's version.